juancop/CART/README.md

 I read about them in Varian's 2014 paper: "Big Data: New Tricks for Econometrics".
 This was the first algorithm that Varian explains, and he compares it with the Logit Model (Logistic Regression).
 I was amazed by the possibilities this algorithm brings, and I wanted to take all the advantage from it.

-I also saw what libraries such as Sci-Kit Learn have to offer, but they do not allow the user for this two unique features of the CARTs I really like: the way I handles unordered categorical data and the way it is able to use missing information for some features.
+I also saw what libraries such as Sci-Kit Learn have to offer, but they do not allow the user for this two unique features of the CARTs I really like: the way it handles unordered categorical data and the way it is able to use missing observations for some features.

 In this approach I'm trying to include them.